 Joss, Simon (2011) Eco-cities: the mainstreaming of urban sustainability; key characteristics and driving factors.
 International Journal of Sustainable Development and Planning, 6 (3). pp. 268-285.
 ISSN 1743-7601Full text not available from this repository.

 Efforts to innovate in urban sustainability have in recent decades culminated in a new phenomenon: eco-cities.
 In recognition of the key role played by cites both as the cause of, and potential solution to, global climate change and rapid urbanisation, the concept and practice of eco-cities have since the early 2000s gained global significance and become increasingly mainstream in policy-making.
 This study provides an analysis of contemporary eco-city developments by systematically mapping some 79 recent initiatives at global level; evaluating key characteristics (including development type, phase and implementation mode) and discussing the factors (such as technological development, cultural branding, and political leadership) that drive and condition innovation in this area.
 The article concludes by outlining a research agenda for addressing both the challenges and opportunities of future eco-city governance.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||24 May 2012 12:57|